toddwebnet/caffeineMonitor/readme.md

 SAVE_CAFFEINE_AMOUNT=500

+system will default to 500 if not set, so you can adjust this

 OK... to setup hosting, I used Vagrant.
 I build a vagrant framework to easily stand up stuff

 https://bitbucket.org/toddwebnet2/vagrant

+I have oracle virtualbox and vagrant installed.

 config.yaml for vagrant should look like: